 - Stockfish Film Festival

 - Sonar Reykjavik

 Known has huldufolk – translated to hidden folk – Icelanders are true believers in elves.
 Many households have little wooden houses in their gardens for the hidden folk and certain building work plans have been changed so as not to disturb them.
 You can attend Elf School in Reykjavik and learn all about the different kinds of hidden folk and listen to stories from those who claim to have had encounters with them.

 Book a glacier tour with one the companies in Reykjavik and prepare to take in some of Iceland’s 4,500 square miles of glacier.
 Despite the harsh terrain, the glaciers and surrounding snowy volcanic mountains are hoe to Icelandic horses.
 There are options to take to the glaciers by foot or cruise on the Ring Road by car in self-guided tour.

 Car hire Reykjavik airport

 To make life easier when visiting Reykjavik, cars can easily be hired ahead of schedule from the airport.
 This means you can take in Iceland’s capital and surrounding locations at your own pace.
-Don’t forget to invest in car hire excess insurance, European car hire excess insurance, or holiday car excess insurance to ensure you’re fully protected on your trip.
+Don’t forget to invest in, excess insurance for car hire in Europe, or holiday car rental excess insurance to ensure you’re fully protected on your trip.